Uruguay's elections buck the Latin American trend, offering voters a choice between 2 moderates

-MONTEVIDEO, Uruguay (AP) — Voters in the small South American nation of Uruguay headed to the polls to choose a new president on Sunday in a race between two moderates that defies regional trends of bitter division and democratic erosion.
+MONTEVIDEO, Uruguay (AP) — Voters in the small South American nation of Uruguay picked a new president Sunday in a race between two moderates that defied regional trends of bitter division and democratic erosion.

-The contest between Uruguay's incumbent conservative coalition and its challenger, a center-left alliance, got underway with some 2.7 million eligible voters also casting ballots for Parliament and a contentious referendum on overhauling the social security system.
+The contest between Uruguay's incumbent conservative coalition and its challenger, a center-left alliance, came to a close after some 2.7 million eligible voters also cast ballots for Parliament and a contentious referendum on overhauling the social security system.

+Electoral officials reported to local media a turnout of more than 88% by the time polls closed in the country, where voting in presidential and congressional contests is compulsory.
+Results were expected to be announced within a few hours.

 With the candidates in broad agreement over many issues, no one expects the outcome of the presidential vote to herald drastic change in this nation of 3.4 million people, long considered a model democracy and bastion of stability in the region.